morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 The good:

 - The mt7921au chipset seems to be very good.
-It is fast and it is confirmed to be tri-band.
+It is fast and the driver is stable.
 - Did I mention that this chipset is fast?
 WiFi 5 = around 650 Mb/s in my testing.
 - The mt7921u in-kernel driver is good (maybe a bug or two for now but overall good).
 - The mt7921u in-kernel driver is very stable and supports more than one adapter with the